I actually think Trump versus Fox News, at least the incarnation of last week is over.

 You know, usually if things are going well and you're going up in the polls, even if it's a point or two, you must be doing something right.

-And so I just I just found it sort of odd.
+And so I just found it sort of odd.

-And uh my my joking comment to you about being trumped up, you know, there's been an I guess there's just been an element of all of this that I sort of feel like there's a lot of that going on.
+And my joking comment to you about being trumped up, you know, there's been, I guess there's just been an element of all of this that I sort of feel like there's a lot of that going on.

-Well you know, trumping up of things, whether whether it's about Donald's per se or whether it's about Fox News being on the right or on the wrong.
+Well, you know, trumping up of things, whether it's about Donald's per se or whether it's about Fox News being on the right or on the wrong.

-It just seems like there's so many mountains being made out of so many mountains.
+It just seems like there's so many mountains being made out of so many money.

 And Trump fires people left and right.

-He's got a TV show based on fire.
+He's got a TV show based on firing.

 Sure, sure, sure.